maxp-hover/engineering/guides/cicd/build.md

 # Building deployable artifacts @HOVER
-The goal of this step is to build the Docker image(s) for your application on Codefresh.
-These images will later be used to test and deploy the application.

 Applications are deployed as container images.
 We build these images on a CI/CD System.
-The following paragraphs give you an overview of how to do this and what conventions to follow.
+The following sections give you an overview of how to do this and what conventions to follow.

 ## Requirements
 * You have a working Dockerfile and your Docker image can be built locally
 * You know the build secrets you need to provide
-* You have read the conventions on how to use [Codefresh](/conventions/codefresh)
+* You have read the [conventions](codefresh.md) on how to use Codefresh

 ## Tasks
 ### Create a `codefresh/build.yml`